rogerdahl/striprouter/README.md

     Types of information in the `.circuit` file:

     * `Board` The size of the stripboard, specified by number of vias (through holes) horizontally and vertically, as seen when the copper strips run vertically.
 The board must be large enough that the circuit and routes will fit but should not be larger than necessary, as search speed slows down when board size increases.

+      We use stripboards with the strips oriented vertically so that components mounted horizontally get each pin connected to a separate strip.

     * `Package` Reusable pin layouts.
 Each pin is designated by a coordinate relative to pin 1, so pins can be in any order and relationship to each other.